Skip to content

 What is a dental check-up?

-This includes an examination of the mouth, teeth and lips.
-Dentists also usually clean the teeth and gums, and may offer a fluoride treatment.
+A dental check-up involves an examination of the mouth, teeth, and lips.
+Dentists also usually clean the teeth and gums and may offer fluoride treatment.

 At least once a year, but ideally every six months.